thadguidry/respec/doJsonLd.md

 Adds a JSON-LD `script` element containing schema.org information, which can be useful for search engines.
-This is also a functional replacement for the former `doRDFa` configuration.

 ## Example